Beachwood Canyon (album)

 Beachwood Canyon is the third studio album by Jem, released 5 August 2016.

 Background

 In January 2015, it was announced that the album would be released within the year; it was not.
 In January 2016, Jem published on her Facebook page the first photoshoots of the Beachwood Canyon era and announced the official release of the album for spring 2016.

-Content and production

 On Beachwood Canyon, Jem showcases her production skills, with the album looking to yesteryear for inspiration, and especially to the sounds of Simon & Garfunkel, The Byrds and the Beatles.
-The album's roots and title were established when Jem lived in LA’s renowned Beachwood Canyon – famed for being the winding road that leads to the Hollywood Sign.
-The majority of the album was recorded at the legendary Grandmaster Studios in Hollywood, where Stevie Wonder, wrote his seminal Songs in the Key of Life record.
+The album's roots and title were established when Jem lived in Beachwood Canyon, Los Angeles – famed for being the winding road that leads to the Hollywood Sign.
+The majority of the album was recorded at Grandmaster Studios in Hollywood.

-Lyric videos

-For the lead single, "Beachwood Canyon", Jem released lyric videos which featured the lyrics written in 13 different languages, including Welsh, German and Japanese.
+The sole single "Beachwood Canyon", was released on 1 July.
+For "Beachwood Canyon", Jem released lyric videos which featured the lyrics written in 13 different languages, including Welsh, German, and Japanese.

-Singles

-The first, and only, single, "Beachwood Canyon", was released on 1 July.